Rustam Singh (politician)

-Rustam Singh (born July 9, 1945 in gurjar family in village Girgao Gwalior, (Madhya Pradesh) is an Indian politician and member of the Bharatiya Janata Party.
+Rustam Singh (born July 9, 1945 in village Girgao Gwalior, (Madhya Pradesh) is an Indian politician and member of the Bahujan Samaj Party.
 He is a former member of Madhya Pradesh Assembly from South constituency of Morena.
 He lost in 2018 Madhya Pradesh Assembly election from Morena against the Indian National Congress leader.

 He is a former IPS officer and served as Inspector General of Raipur.

 Political career

 He was Minister of Sports and Youth Welfare, Food and Civil Supplies, Public Health and Family Welfare, Backward Classes and Minorities Welfare, Biodiversity and Biotechnology and Panchayat and Rural Development in 2003.
 He was re-inducted in Shivraj Singh Chouhan's cabinet as Minister of Public Health and Family Welfare.